mattvh/JekyllGalleryTag/README.md

 Usage
 -------

 Jekyll will automatically generate (during builds) thumbnails for any images in the folder specified in `source_dir` variable of `_config.yml` and put them into `destination_dir`.
-To display them in a post, you would use a Liquid tag set up like this:
+To display specific images in a post, you would use a Liquid tag set up like this:

 ```
 {% gallery galleryname %}